 It is prohibited to possess, sell, offer for sale, store, and transport or use any fireworks or explosives on the University's property.
 Fireworks are defined as, but not limited to, any incendiary or explosive device that is sold or manufactured for use as a firework.
-Explosives are defined as, but not limited to, any incendiary or poisonous gas or any container which contains a flammable liquid and/or has a wick or similar device capable of being ignited, other than a device which is commercially manufactured primarily for purposes of causing an explosion by a chemical reaction.
+Explosives are defined as, but not limited to, any incendiary or poisonous gas or any container which contains a flammable liquid and/or has a wick or similar device capable of being ignited, other than a device which is commercially manufactured primarily for purposes of illumination or any sealed device with chemically reactive substances for the purposes of causing an explosion by a chemical reaction.
 This includes any "hoax device" that reasonably appears to be or is purported to be an explosive or incendiary device and may cause alarm or reaction of any type by a student, King Official, a public safety agency, or a volunteer agency organized to deal with emergencies.
 Possession of fireworks and explosives will be dealt with through disciplinary action and may be a violation of local, state and federal law.
 The University will report the possession of fireworks or explosives to the appropriate law enforcement agency.